fightingox1/codeorg-api-docs/readme.md

   });
 </code>
 <br>
-in example this P1_img and P2_img are the elements representing each player, they don't have to be images, that's just what I decided to use.
+in example this P1_img and P2_img are the elements representing each player
 </details>

 Other commands